johannes-kuhfuss/jam/infra/README.md

 In three-node mode, the first inventory host initializes the K3s cluster and the remaining two servers join it.
 Keep the server count odd; the supported configuration options are intentionally limited to `1` and `3`.

-See `docs/runbooks/ops-runner.md` for Linux runner setup notes.
+See `docs/runbooks/proxmox-cloud-init-template.md` for Proxmox template setup and `docs/runbooks/ops-runner.md` for Linux runner setup notes.